animo/minor-blockchain-2020/docs/week-0/final-assignment.md

 The contract needs to have an owner and measures need to implemented to change ownership and change the betting amount.

-Extra credit (probably not possible, maybe remove or just add?):

-- Implement an emergency exit.
-In case everyone of the friend group agrees, the lottery stops and all the money that's currently in the smart contract gets split evenly.

 ## Point distribution

 - Correct contract structure and compiles without errors: 5 points